White Plains Beach Surf Break

 The Lowdown

 Alright folks, Rusty here.
-Let’s chew the fat on what’s happening at White Plains Beach over the next couple of weeks.
+Let’s have a look at what’s coming up for White Plains Beach over the next couple of weeks.

 Rusty.